 There is some cost to adding and maintaining each option, and when you get to the edge cases, the associated savings via reduced call volume isn’t worth it.

 Products, services & policies are always in flux, so you end up asymptotically approaching perfect “self-service nirvana”.

 3) Preserving Simplicity of the UX

 This is one I can respect.
 Adding every option to the interface is going to hurt usability at some point.
-It’s better to do a good job for the 99% of cases.
+It’s better to do a good job for 99% of cases.
 Good product managers always talk about how important it is to say “no” to new features.
 So the mix of self-serve / agent-assisted is a balance of those two forces.

 4) Large Org Weirdness

 Large organizations just have a way of getting trapped doing things in sub-optimal ways.
-Maybe they contracted out a certain type of support call to a BPO and it’s a 3 year deal they can’t get out of.
+Maybe they contracted out a certain type of support call to a BPO and it’s a 3-year deal they can’t get out of.
 Maybe the call center manager doesn’t want a category of calls to be offloaded because then their staff (and budget) will be reduced.
 This boils down to someone at the top like a Bezos or Hsieh being relentless about customer service.

 Voice Calls Aren’t Decreasing After All

-To add further perspective to this issue, let’s talk about the amount of phone calls made by consumers seeking customer support.
+To add further perspective to this issue, let’s talk about the number of phone calls made by consumers seeking customer support.
 Given the growth of self-service, you would think that number would be shrinking, right?